The Connections page lists all of the database connections that you have configured for Looker use.

 Persistent Derived Tables

 Check this box to enable persistent derived tables.
-Doing so will reveal the Temp Database field.
+This reveals the Temp Database field and the PDT Overrides column.
 Looker displays this option only if the database dialect you chose supports using PDTs.

 Though labeled “temp database”, you’ll enter either the database name or schema name — as appropriate for your SQL dialect — that Looker should use to create persistent derived tables.
 You should configure this database or schema ahead of time, with the appropriate write permissions.
 On the Database Configuration Instructions page, select your database dialect to see the instructions for that dialect.

 PDT and Datagroup Maintenance Schedule